-- Cable, chain, or wire gates are not permitted; they should be removed when found. - Metal farm gates or bar gates are acceptable and preferred. - Gates should be a minimum of 16 to 20 feet wide. - Gates should be located 70 to 100 feet from any road intersection and placed along a road straightaway for a clear line-of-sight.
+- Cable, chain, or wire gates are not permitted; they should be removed when found. - All gates must meet regional specifications and need prior approval.
+For approval and specifications, please contact your lease manager. - Gates should be a minimum of 16 to 20 feet wide. - Gates should be located a minimum of 70 to 100 feet from any road intersection and placed along a road straightaway for a clear line-of-sight.
 Gates placed closer to road intersections or in curves may not allow for large trucks to pass.
 If so, these gates may be pulled up by loggers or other contractors.
-We will not be responsible for damage to gates which do not meet these criteria. - · Gates should open into the tract. - A Weyerhaeuser lock is required on each gate.
+We will not be responsible for damage to gates which do not meet these criteria. - Gates should open into the tract. - A Weyerhaeuser lock is required on each gate.
 One club lock may also be used.
 If you are installing a new gate, please close and lock the gate.
-The next time one of our foresters visits your lease, they will cut a link in your chain and insert our lock.
+The next time one of our foresters visits your lease, they will insert our lock.
 You do not have to provide us with a key to your lock, since we will maintain our own lock. - Weyerhaeuser does not provide keys to its locks.
 Clubs should provide their own locks.
 All locks belonging to a hunting club must be painted "blaze" orange.
-When feasible, locate your lock as far away as possible from the Weyerhaeuser lock on the chain which secures the gate.
+If a chain is used to secure the gate, locate your lock as far away as possible from the Weyerhaeuser lock on the chain which secures the gate.
 This will minimize the likelihood that one party bypasses the other party's lock. - Drive arounds (areas where vehicle traffic can drive around gates) may be secured with narrowly spaced posts, mesh fencing such as hog-wire fencing, or a mound of dirt, if necessary.
 Strand fencing, such as barbed-wire fencing, is not permitted anywhere on the lease.